 This component of the savings will be subtracted from the savings estimated by billing analysis.
 Customers in the treatment and control groups are assumed to receive the same treatment from the utility for the program promoting Measure A (i.e., they face the same marketing and incentives).
 Because customers were randomly assigned to the treatment and control groups, any difference between the groups in the installation of Measure A can be attributed to the Behavioral Modification Program.
 We will base the savings associated with participation in other AIC programs on the deemed savings values associated with the measures other programs have claimed in PY6.
-Because channeling adjustments are such a small portion of overall savings, and in some cases are negative, we propose applying PY6 channeling estimates8 by cohort (to account for the amount of time participants have received reports) to calculate adjusted net impacts.
+Because channeling adjustments are such a small portion of overall savings, and in some cases are negative, we propose applying PY6 channeling estimates9 by cohort (to account for the opiniondynamics.com amount of time participants have received reports) to calculate adjusted net impacts.
+We will also account for and remove channeling savings for current participants from prior program years (PY3-PY6).